Partial Rate Matrix for Dark Matter Scattering: Integration In Vector Space

 \subsection{Partial Rate Matrix}

+As the penultimate step in the calculation, \eqref{rate:mathI} is organized into a series of partial rate matrices $K^{(\ell)}$ by completing the sums over $n, n'$ and $j$:

+Each combination of $g_\chi$, $f_S^2$, $m_\chi$ and $F_\text{DM}$ generates different $K^{(\ell)}$, each of which contains all of the information that might be extracted by rotating the detector and measuring the rate.

 The angular-diagonal structure of \eqref{eq:mathcalI} separates the rate into contributions from fixed $\ell$, $R = \sum_\ell R^{(\ell)}$.
-States of different radial index $n,n'$ are mixed by $\mathcal I$, and the rotation matrices $G^{(\ell)}$ mix the $m,m'$ of fixed $\ell$; but the different $\ell$ modes do not mix.
-This feature has a practical benefit: the partial rates $R^{(\ell)}$ indicate whether or not the expansion in $\ell$ is converging.
-The residual diagonalization in $\ell$ is also highly relevant to the detector design: for example, to resolve a feature in $g_\chi$ at a specific $\ell$, the detector form factor must have support at that same $\ell$.
+States of different radial index $n,n'$ are mixed by $I^{(\ell)}$, and the rotation matrices $G^{(\ell)}$ mix the $m,m'$ of fixed $\ell$; but the different $\ell$ modes do not mix.
+The residual diagonalization in $\ell$ is highly relevant to the detector design: for example, to resolve a feature in $g_\chi$ at a specific $\ell$, the detector form factor must have support at that same $\ell$.
 Likewise, two detector materials can provide complementary information if their lowest $\ell$ form factors are substantially different.

-As an optional intermediate step, \eqref{rate:mathI} can be organized into a series of ``partial rate matrices'' $K^{(\ell)}$ by completing the sums over $n, n'$ and $j$:

-Each combination of $g_\chi$, $f_S^2$, $m_\chi$ and $F_\text{DM}$ generates different $K^{(\ell)}$, each of which contains all of the information that might be extracted by rotating the detector and measuring the rate.
-If the number of rotations in the analysis $N_\mathcal{R}$ is large, or if the sum over $j, n, n'$ requires many terms before it converges, this intermediate step quickly pays off.
-This is the origin of the factor of $10^7$ cited from Ref.~\cite{companionLong}: \eqref{eq:rateTrace} can be evaluated in microseconds or fractions of a millisecond, while evaluating \eqref{eq:rateE} or \eqref{eq:rate} at similar precision for the same simple models can take several minutes.
-For realistic detector models with numerically-defined $f_S^2$, the ratio in evaluation times may be even larger than $10^7$.
+This feature also has a practical benefit: how the partial rate $R^{(\ell)}$ falls as a function of $\ell$ will indicate when the expansion in $\ell$ can be terminated.